-The performance of the tranche R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche R income classes (income-distributing unit certificates and income-retaining unit certificates without payment of capital gains tax).
+The performance of the tranche R (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other tranche R income classes (income-distributing unit certificates and income-retaining unit certificates with payment of capital gains tax).

-The following graphic shows the annual performance of the investment fund's tranche RZ (T) in EUR up to the cut-off date 12/31/2019.
+The following graphic shows the annual performance of the investment fund's tranche RZ (T) and the benchmark in EUR up to the cut-off date 12/31/2019.

-Tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax
+Tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax and benchmark